nanostudio-org/nano_photos_provider2/README.md

 Main features:
 - generates responsive thumbnails automatically
 - compatible with all layouts: grid, justified and cascading
-- extraction of dominant colors (single color and gradient)
+- extraction of dominant colors (single color and gradient/blurred image)
 - supports photo albums
 - easy to install and maintain - only flat files / no database